5-Bit/Privy/README.md

 6. Open the Xcode project file (Privy.xcodeproj)
 7. If you're having trouble building this project after updating to Xcode 7.3 (with linker errors), simply run `carthage update --platform iOS` again.
   - You may need to run `sudo xcode-select --switch PATH_TO_XCODE_7.3` for Carthage to use the correct compiler version for its build.
+  - If you've already built all dependencies, it may be advantageous to run `carthage build --platform iOS` instead as it will skip any dependencies that have already been built.
 8. Build, run, enjoy.